Dec 7, 2017

 We preferred to offer 3D printing like we offered large format printing: Any university affiliated patron would come to College Library with the file they need printed, place the file in a specific shared drive (so our staff could store and access it), create an order in a one-on-one consultation with one of our student employees, and return once we had completed printing the file.

 Since we use a pool of up to 30 student workers to staff our computer lab, we needed 3D printing hardware that had a low learning curve and would be easy for our staff to troubleshoot if issues arose.
 After a bit of research we decided to purchase an Ultimaker 2, and it did not disappoint.
 The printer came assembled and ready to use, and it took no time at all to complete our very first 3D print job.
 It turned out that planning the intricacies of how our service would run proved to be a lot more of an obstacle than initially learning to use the Ultimaker 2.

 With the support of the Ultimaker technology, we were eventually able to roll out the 3D printing service that was ideal for our environment.
 Since implementation, the Ultimaker 2 hardware has performed more consistently and reliably than we had anticipated.
 When issues occurred that we could not resolve on our own, Ultimaker technical support was remarkably fast to respond (generally same day, and often same hour) and guided us in resolving all of the issues we have experienced that were beyond our expertise to troubleshoot.

-Ultimaker technologies are without a doubt the best option for implementing consumer grade 3D printing technology into an enterprise environment with limited resources.
-The combination of reliable hardware, easy to use software with ultimate customizability, and outstanding tech support make the investment very low risk and supports a very high rate of success regardless of service model.
+Ultimaker technologies are without a doubt the best option for implementing consumer-grade 3D printing technology into an enterprise environment with limited resources.
+The combination of reliable hardware, easy to use software with ultimate customizability, and outstanding tech support make the investment very low risk and supports a very high rate of success regardless of the service model.